 Guidance for Southwest Minnesota Patients

-You can now self-schedule a vaccination appointment using Patient Online Services or the Mayo Clinic app.
-If you do not have a Patient Online Services account, you can create one online or by calling 1-877-858-0398, weekdays from 7 a.m. to 7 p.m.
-CT.
+Patients 13 and older can self-schedule a vaccination appointment using Patient Online Services or the Mayo Clinic app, or by calling 507-594-2100.
+If you do not have a Patient Online Services account, you can create one online or by calling 1-877-858-0398, weekdays from 7 a.m.-7 p.m.
+CST.

 - Instructions for self-scheduling online: Print | Video